blueskytiti/blueskytiti.github.io/paper_summaries.md

 # PAPER SUMMARIES

-A short description of notable (*) or interesting papers, loosely following this MD format
+A list of some notable (*) or interesting papers in DL, with a short description loosely following this MD format
 ```
 '***title, author et al, year**